collective/icalendar/docs/examples.rst

 More documentation
 ==================

+Have a look at the doctests in the tests directory of the package to get more examples.

-Consult this example_ for introductory doctests and explanations.
+This example_ for introductory doctests and explanations.
 Here are two smaller_ examples_.

-.. _example: example.html
+.. _example: ../src/icalendar/tests/example.txt
-.. _smaller: small.html
+.. _smaller: ../src/icalendar/tests/small.txt
-.. _examples: groupscheduled.html
+.. _examples: ../src/icalendar/tests/groupscheduled.txt
-.. _multiple: multiple.html
+.. _multiple: ../src/icalendar/tests/multiple.txt

 All modules and classes also have doctests that shows how they work.
 There is also an `interfaces.py`_ file which describes the API.

-.. _`interfaces.py`: interfaces.py
+.. _`interfaces.py`: ../src/icalendar/interfaces.py